koriym/php-reactjs-ui/README.md

-# php-react-ui
+# php-reactjs-ui

 [Japanese 日本語](README.ja.md)

-**php-react-ui** is a framework agnostic React UI boilerplate for PHP projects.
+**php-reactjs-ui** is a framework agnostic React UI boilerplate for PHP projects.
 The compilation of the assets/JS, test, lint and browser sync are available in this boilerplate.

  * [React](https://facebook.github.io/react/) UI framework
  * [Gulp](http://gulpjs.com/) Build system